anushr03/Rust_Projects/README.md

 ```

 The syntax `if let` takes a pattern and an expression separated by an equal sign.
 It works the same way as a `match`, where the expression is given to the `match` and the pattern is its first arm.
 In this case, the pattern is `Some(max)`, and the `max` binds to the value inside the `Some`.
 We can then use `max` in the body of the `if let` block in the same way we used `max` in the corresponding match arm.
 The code in the `if let` block isn’t run if the value doesn’t match the pattern.

+# 10. Packages and Crates

+A _crate_ is the smallest amount of code that the Rust compiler considers at a time.
+Even if you run `rustc` rather than `cargo` and pass a single source code file, the compiler considers that file to be a crate.
+Crates can contain modules, and the modules may be defined in other files that get compiled with the crate, as we’ll see in the coming sections.\

+Two Types of Crate:

+* __Binary crates__ are programs you can compile to an executable that you can run, such as a command-line program or a server.
+Each must have a function called `main` that defines what happens when the executable runs.
+All the crates we’ve created so far have been binary crates.

+* __Library crates__ don’t have a `main` function, and they don’t compile to an executable.
+Instead, they define functionality intended to be shared with multiple projects.

+The _crate root_ is a source file that the Rust compiler starts from and makes up the root module of your crate

+### a.
+Modules
+Modules let us organize code within a crate for readability and easy reuse.
+Modules also allow us to control the privacy of items, because code within a module is private by default.
+Private items are internal implementation details not available for outside use.
+We can choose to make modules and the items within them public, which exposes them to allow external code to use and depend on them.